OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/python/pure.python.bme280/sql/README.md

 ```
 ---

-First, to create the database and the required tables:
+First, to create the database and its required tables:
 ```
 $ sqlite3 weather.db < create.db.sql
 $